 Andréa is our Primary A classroom teacher.
 Andréa joined us as a volunteer science teacher in 2006 and began teaching full-time in 2009.
 She loves the freedom to encourage a child’s wonder at God’s Marvelous creation.
 Andréa has a B.S. in education from SUNY Cortland, and a background that includes restaurant management, the fine arts, and science.
 Before joining the staff at CLCS she spent six-years running a lively home day care and spending time with her children.
 Andréa and her husband have three children; two graduated from CLCS and one is a current student.
-Besides working with the PreK and Kindergarten students in the classroom, Andréa also instructs the CLCS flute students and works with instrument ensembles, heads up the gardening projects at school, tutors students using the Wilson Reading System, and manages the CLCS social media venues.
+Besides working with the PreK and Kindergarten students in the classroom, Andréa contributes to the gardening projects at school, tutors students using the Wilson Reading System, and manages the CLCS social media venues.
 At home she enjoys spending time with her family, gardening and playing with Flute Song, an area flute choir.

 Bible time takes place in the morning after greetings and calendar work.
 The children will hear most of the stories in The Children’s Bible Story Book over the course of the year.
 Certain stories are also presented using the Godly Play approach.
 Children also learn to sing and sign memory verses throughout the year, and are encouraged to pray for each other.

 My ABC Verses: Hiding God’s Word in Little Hearts, Susan Hunt

 Young Children and Worship, Sonja M. Stewart and Jerome W. Berryman